sormiston/SquirrelTales/README.md

 Lines 2 and 3 create the dynamic HTML and append to DOM, respectively.

 ## Change Log
- NEW BRANCH "DirtyAvenue" - building a "off-page" horizontal scroller version of project featuring large, full size map Also to include clickable hectares to search stories by hectare -- SUCCESS - Thurs Jul 16 6:51PM
+ -NEW BRANCH "DirtyAvenue" - building a "off-page" horizontal scroller version of project featuring large, full size map Also to include clickable hectares to search stories by hectare -- SUCCESS - Thurs Jul 16 6:51PM

+ -Adapting map functionality to mobile is broken by the fact that the storyArea does NOT follow the scroll to active Hectare simply by gaining fixed positioning, which seems to behave odd on most mobiles in horizontal direction.
+  I suspect a truly functional mobile version will depend on re-engineering the animation sequence so the fixing/scroll only happens after

  Future to roll out most venerable custom squirrel cursor

  COMPATABILITY ISSUES -